arizvisa/ida-minsc/docs/static/pythontyping.rst

 attributes one of them is the type field which can be used to assign a Pythonic type into.

-AS mentioned before, Pythonic types utilise the semantics of the more commonly known types in Python in order to enable the user of this project to describe the type of a receiver of type information such as a structure's field.
+As mentioned before, Pythonic types utilise the semantics of the more commonly known types in Python in order to enable the user to view or apply a type to a structure field or other receiver of a type.
 A pythonic type is composed of what's referred to as a container type, and inside the container type is the element type.

 Describing the container
 ************************